asseco-voice/laravel-open-api/README.md

 Running the command ``php artisan voice:open-api`` will generate a new `.yml` file at ``storage/app/open-api.yml`` location.

+Command will read all routes, tag them automatically and generate as much data as it can without user intervention.

+Model names are inferred from controller name, so the command will do that successfully if controller is in ``ModelController`` format.
+For cases not covered by this convention, refer to [config](#config).

+## Cache

 Models database schema is being cached for performance (1d TTL), if you modify a migration be sure to run ``php artisan voice:open-api --bust-cache`` which will force re-caching.